Your data in the trial

 How your data is stored and protected

 Your data is securely stored in trial databases.
-These databases are managed by the trial team at GRAIL Bio UK Ltd. (GRAIL) and King’s College London (King’s).
+These databases are managed by the trial team at GRAIL Bio UK Ltd. (GRAIL) and Queen Mary University of London (QMUL).

 Your data will be stored by these organisations for up to 10 years after the trial finishes.
-The trial finished about 18 months after the last participant attended their last (24 month) appointment.
+The trial will finish about 18 months after the last participant attends their last (24 month) appointment.

 Some of your health data will be sent to GRAIL, Inc. in the United States (US), where some of GRAIL’s researchers and databases are.
 Only pseudonymised health data will be sent to the US.
 This means that any information that could identify you, such as your name, date of birth, and NHS number will be removed and replaced with a code number.
 Pseudonymised health data will be kept for up to 20 years after the trial finishes.